International Professional Dispute Resolution Advocates Association Membership Rules

 13.3 Depending on the gravity of an individual case, the Association / Committee may, at its discretion, take one or more forms of action as outlined below:

 - Reminder: For cases that are likely to cause damage to the Association’s reputation or that of the financial services industry, a written notice stating the importance of professional conduct may be issued to the member concerned.
-In addition, the member concerned may be encouraged to complete certain continuing education or other remedial programme.
+In addition, the member concerned may be encouraged to complete certain continuing education or other remedial programmes.

 - Suspension of membership: